Durga Singer, MD, M.A

-- Macronutrient deficiency—a lack of protein calorie absorption that, in severe cases, can cause swelling, diarrhea, and heart problems
+- Macronutrient deficiency—a lack of protein and calories caused by reduced absorption, in severe cases, can cause swelling, diarrhea, dehydration, and heart problems

-- Low blood glucose levels after eating carbohydrate-containing foods, also called hypoglycemia, possibly causing fainting
+- Low blood sugar (glucose) levels after eating, also called hypoglycemia

 - Peripheral neuropathy—a form of nerve damage to feet, legs, or hands, causing pain, numbness, or tingling

 Some of these surgical effects take a long time to develop, and symptoms may only occur many years after surgery.
-You can easily prevent complications by getting enough protein in your diet and taking daily vitamin and mineral supplements for life.
-You should also follow up with your primary physician and surgeon for monitoring.
+You can prevent some of these complications by getting enough protein in your diet, taking daily vitamin and mineral supplements for life as recommended by your doctor.
+You should also follow up with your primary physician and surgeon for lifelong monitoring.
 The effects on other hormonal systems are still unknown and are areas of active research.